medienverbinder/sortcomments/README.md

 # sortcomments
-Example module to change the sort order of comments in Drupal 8 using function hook_query_TAG_alter
+Example module to change the sort order of comments in Drupal 8 using function hook_query_TAG_alter.
+This simple module provides sorting functionality for comments.
+It is possible to configure sort order (newer or older first) per comment field, using the "comment field configuration" in "manage fields and settings" for your content type.

 Corresponding issue for Drupal 7: